I live in small town. We have Walmart, Target, a JCPenny, TJ Maxx and Ross. We aren’t fancy and my budget isn’t very fancy either.

 “But I can’t afford it!”

 I know how you feel because that was my first response as well.
-Then I did a little research and I found that there actually are some affordable options in the ethical sustainable fashion world.
+Then I did a little research and I found that there actually are some relatively affordable sustainable clothing brands.

-There are a lot of non-fast fashion brands that are working hard to create eco-friendly clothing in dignified working conditions and not all of them are going to break the bank.
+There are a lot of non-fast fashion brands that are working hard to create sustainble clothing in dignified working conditions and not all of them are going to break the bank.

 What I AM Willing to Pay For

-Since you are on this blog about minimalism I am going to assume that you are not one of the average Americans that buys 68 new items of clothing a year but I’m pretty minimalist and I can honestly say that I have probably bought around 10 new items in a year, at least.
+Since you are on this blog about minimalism I am going to assume that you are not one of the average Americans that buys 68 new items of clothing a year but I’m pretty minimalist and I can honestly say that I have probably bought around 10 new items in a year.

 The thing is, I still have too many clothes and I look at the three versions of the same shirt I bought in different colors wondering why I did that.

 What if I had just bought one shirt with the same money?
 I would be happier with my closet.
-What if I knew that one shirt was ethically and sustainably made?
+What if I knew that one shirt was actually ethical and sustainable?
 I would feel a lot better about myself.

-I have actually wrested a lot with the question of whether or not I could afford ethical sustainable clothing and I can’t say I will be perfect going forward.
+I have actually wrestled a lot with the question of whether or not I could afford ethical sustainable clothing and I can’t say I will be perfect going forward.